ibm-cloud-docs/openshift/cli-ks-plugin-v2.md

-The managed Istio service mesh.
+Install and manage an Istio service mesh on your cluster.
 {: shortdesc}

 ```sh